geektimus/scala-challenges/README.md

 * two ⇒ second (2nd)
 * three ⇒ third (3rd)

+#### Infix Calculator
+We need to write a function that given an expression on infix notation will return the result of the operations.

+Infix notation is a notation when the numbers are provided first and the operation next.

+For example:

+- 3 4 + = 3 + 4 = 7
+- 3 2 1 - * = (2 - 1) * 3 = 3

 ### Others (Challenges proposed by Friends or Solved on hackatons)

 #### Recursively reverse a string